elemel/fungeoneer/docs/chapters/11/geomancer.md

 ```
 {% endraw %}

 This dungeon contains reader tiles (marked `?` on the map) and writer tiles (marked `!`).

-Whenever you step onto a reader tile, pop a number `a` from the stack.
+Whenever you trigger a reader tile, pop a number `a` from the stack.
 Find the tile at position `a`, then get the extended ASCII code of that tile as another number `b`.
 Finally, push `b` onto the stack.

-Whenever you step onto a writer tile, pop two numbers from the stack: first `b`, then `a`.
+Whenever you trigger a writer tile, pop two numbers from the stack: first `b`, then `a`.
 Find the tile at position `a`, then set the extended ASCII code of that tile to `b % 256`.

 After how many ticks do you leave the dungeon?

 From here, you can [continue to the answer](../../answers/chapters/11/geomancer.md).

 ## Example